This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 Puffy also excels when it comes to motion isolation.
 For people who don’t live and breathe mattresses like the Slumber Yard team, motion isolation refers to a bed’s ability to deaden movement.

 Most all-foam beds do a good job at absorbing impact, and Puffy is no exception.
 We tested this by placing a half-full glass of water on one side of the bed, and then we proceeded to roll around near the glass.
-As you can see above, the water did not spill, and the glass barely moved.

 So what does this mean for you?
 If your partner tends to move around a lot in their sleep or has a small bladder, chances are you will not be disturbed when they shift positions or get out of bed.